FadeDragon/Resume2020/Email Service - API/README.md

 Coordinate with development and support teams to migrate old data into the new service and deprecate usages of previous emailer function.

+A timeframe of a few weeks (at least one month, to be safe) will be expected, as certain clients in some markets have plenty of Notification Types that need to be migrated to this system.